jharwell/libra/docs/index.rst

 LIBRA can be used in any of the following mutually exclusive ways:

-- Build system middleware, providing nice syntactic sugar for automating various things, but not: packaging, versioning, installation, and deployment.
-The use case here is to support using a package manager such as conan to manage package-y things, and let LIBRA handle all the build system-y things (separation of responsibilities), rather than having a package manager or LIBRA do everything.
+- Conan middleware, providing nice syntactic sugar for automating various things, but not: packaging, versioning, installation, and deployment.
+Conan handles all the package-y things, and let LIBRA handle all the build system-y things (separation of responsibilities), rather than having a package manager or LIBRA do everything.

-- As a stand-alone cmake framework, including packaging, versioning, installation, and deployment.
+- As a raw CMake package, handling everything above but also packaging, versioning, installation, and deployment, using CMake facilities.

+- In-situ as a repo subdirectory or git submodule.

 The first flavor is preferred, as it is more scalable, and sticks to the single responsibility principle.
 When possible, LIBRA will detect if it is running